-1) Surviving COVID-19 by all means possible
+1) Admitting to COVID-19 without changing course

+As stated above under "Recent history", Kim Jong Un himself admitted in May 2022 that COVID-19 infections had begun to be recorded in the country.
+The North Korean authorities had always rejected international offers of medical assistance, including those from the WHO and its Covax program (BBC News, 1 September 2021).
+The regime would seem to prefer to accept aid from neighboring China rather than having to agree to work with other international partners.
 Regime survival has been the most important goal for decades.
 It is thus not surprising that a particularly challenging social and economic environment is answered by a tightening of control and strengthening of state-owned shops and enterprises.
 This policy has been called by one long-time observer as the "tried, tested and failed ways" of the regime (NK News, 9 April 2021).
-Into this pattern, the expansion of the labor camp system and the introduction of the 'anti-reactionary thought law' with a special reference to Christians, fit all too well.
-The fact that the regime staunchly denies any infections by COVID-19 shows that state ideology is perceived as being more important than anything else and Christians have to prepare for even harder times, as strengthening the ideology always goes hand in hand with crackdowns on any real or perceived threats and dissent.
+Into this pattern, the expansion of the labor camp system and the introduction of the 'Antireactionary thought law' with a special reference to Christians, fit all too well.
+Despite the onset of COVID-19, regime collapse is far from imminent; the regime knows its weaknesses well enough to tighten the ideological reins, to the detriment of all people seen as even potentially dissident, including Christians.
+This was also shown by a recent party conference convened in